googleapis/google-cloud-ruby/google-cloud-asset/MIGRATING.md

 New:
 ```
-# Bring the session_path method into the current class
+# Bring the path helper methods into the current class
 include Google::Cloud::Asset::V1::AssetService::Paths

 def foo